 Like many health professionals, I’m fielding questions about masks.
 I research Personal Protective Equipment (PPE) guidelines for my Hospice’s 100+ community healthcare personnel and assisted Golden organizations and volunteers stay safer and sort through all the advice.

 On Friday April 3rd, Governor Polis urged Coloradoans to adopt a “Strong Mask Culture” when leaving the house.
 The CDC (Centers for Disease Control) now says the same.

 Why?
 How do we make or get one?
 And how do we wear a mask?

 Disclaimer: Nobody’s an expert on this right now, including me.
 I’m sharing thoughts (not medical advice) regarding masks and resources to help you make educated decisions about your own health in this uncertain time.

-So, why wear a mask?
-Especially untested cloth masks?
+Why wear a mask?
+Especially cloth masks or face coverings?